rancher/rancher.github.io/os/configuration/custom-console/index.md

 ---
-title: Custom Console OS
+title: Custom Console
 layout: os-default

 ---

-## Custom Console OS
+## Custom Console
 ---

 When [booting from the ISO]({{site.baseurl}}/os/running-rancheros/workstation/boot-from-iso/), RancherOS starts with the default console, which is based on busybox.
 If you are running RancherOS through a cloud provider, RancherOS is enabled to start with the ubuntu console.
 The console is considered a [system service]({{site.baseurl}}/os/configuration/system-services).